Estimated reading time: 9 minutes

 Fast hardstyle, typically between 170-200 BPM, is often referred to as rawstyle.
 It’s known for its darker themes and harder kicks.

 Hardstyle EDM is a subgenre of electronic dance music characterized by hard beats, distorted kick drums, and a BPM typically between 140-150.
+In our article what is hardstyle music we take a closer look at the question.

 Yes, Apple Music offers a wide variety of hardstyle tracks and playlists.
 You can find popular hardstyle remixes from top producers and labels.